JMEssex/diepio_guides/README.md

     3. Enter ```git clone https://github.com/JMEssex/diepio_guides.git``` into the terminal or bash shell.

+    4. In your terminal `cd` into the directory you installed the repo and run the command `rails bundle` to install the gems.

+    5. Run the command `rails db:create` to create the database.

-    4. In your terminal cd into the directory you installed and either run you favorite local server program or type `rails s` if you have "Ruby on Rails" installed on your computer previously.
+    6. After creating the database, run you favorite local server program or type `rails s` if you have "Ruby on Rails" installed on your computer previously.

-    5. From here, your web browser should show the database by going to 'http://localhost:3000'
+    7. From here, your web browser should show the database by going to 'http://localhost:3000'

 # ERD